-- In the Treeview, right-click on the first load increment Increment 1 Load Factor = 9 and select the Set Active option. - In the Treeview ensure that the Contours and Mesh layers are present and are turned On, and that Geometry and Deformed Mesh are turned Off. - Double click on the Contours entry to show its property dialog and select entity Stress and component equivalent stress SE - Click the Contour Range tab and set the Maximum stress contour value to be plotted as 300 so all stresses above yield are drawn in red. - Click the OK button to display contours for the first load increment. - Select OK to accept the default properties and add the mesh to the display.
+- In the Treeview ensure that the Contours and Mesh layers are present and are turned On, and that Geometry and Deformed Mesh are turned Off. - In the Treeview, right-click on the first load increment Increment 1 Load Factor = 9 and select the Set Active option. - Double click on the Contours entry to show its property dialog and select entity Stress and component equivalent stress SE - Click the Appearance tab and for the Classic contour range, press the Set button.
+Ensure the Maximum stress contour value to be plotted is 300 so all stresses above yield will be drawn in red and click OK.

+• Click the OK button again to display contours for the first load increment.